blindpirate/gradle-legacy-osgi-plugin/README.md

 ## How to use

-Just replace the original `apply plugin: 'osgi'` with `apply plugin: 'com.github.blindpirate.osgi'.
+Just replace the original `apply plugin: 'osgi'` with `apply plugin: 'com.github.blindpirate.osgi'`.

 See [it on Gradle plugin portal](https://plugins.gradle.org/plugin/com.github.blindpirate.osgi).